ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* update efficience calculation to support external sensor for return temperature
+* when 3 state fields are empty then standard fields are used.
+* when state field(s) are filled, than this state(s) are used - e.g. own sensor for return temp

 ### 1.29.0 (2023-03-08)
 * update dependencies